microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 | Exchange Backend | MAPI/emsmdb                 | Required                        | Ssl,Ssl128                  |
 | Exchange Backend | MAPI/nspi                   | Required                        | Ssl,Ssl128                  |

+!!! warning "Note"

+      After initial release, we have updated `Default Website/OAB` to be `Accept/Allow` instead of `Required`.
+This is because of Outlook for Mac clients not being able to download the OAB any longer with the `Required` setting.

 SSL offloading for Outlook Anywhere is enabled by default and must be disabled for extended protection by following the steps shown [here](https://docs.microsoft.com/powershell/module/exchange/set-outlookanywhere?view=exchange-ps#example-3).

 ### Enabling Extended Protection using the script